 Do children get kidney stones?

 Kidney stones are found in children as young as 5 years.
 In fact, this problem is so common in children that some hospitals conduct 'stone' clinics for pediatric patients.
 The increase in the United States has been attributed to several factors, mostly related to food choices.
 The two most important reasons are not drinking enough fluids and eating foods that are high in salt.
 Kids should eat less salty potato chips and French fries.
-There are other salty foods: sandwich meats; canned soups; packaged meals; and even sports drinks.
-Sodas can also increase risk of stones due to the high sucrose content (a kind of sugar).
+There are other salty foods: sandwich meats, canned soups, packaged meals, and even some sports drinks.
+Sodas and other sweetened beverages can also increase the risk of stones if they contain high fructose corn syrup.

 How are kidney stones treated?

 The treatment for kidney stones is similar in children and adults.
 You may be asked to drink a lot of water.
 Doctors try to let the stone pass without surgery.
+You may also get medication to help make your urine less acid.
 But if it is too large, or if it blocks the flow of urine, or if there is a sign of infection, it is removed with surgery.